A criminal record has wide ranging consequences

 Received a document?
 Contact us

 If you have a query about any business crime related issue, or have already received documentation from the authorities indication their intention to investigate and/or prosecute please contact us call us on 0121 200 7040.
-Ask to speak with Neil or David.
+Ask to speak with Neil Davies, partner or David Hanman, one of our specialist Business Crime consultants, who also runs his own law firm, Hanman Regulatory Solicitors.
 We are a Director led service.